 Ever wondered where ‘Let freedom ring’ came from or whether there were any Lincoln allusions?
-Watch Martin Luther King Jr.’s ‘I Have a Dream’ speech, which turns 50 this week, with annotations by John Avlon.
+To mark the national holiday that honors the civil-rights leader, watch Martin Luther King Jr.’s ‘I Have a Dream’ speech, with annotations by John Avlon.

-Fifty years ago this week, hundreds of thousands gathered in front of the Lincoln Memorial for the March on Washington for Jobs and Freedom.
+Fifty years ago, hundreds of thousands gathered in front of the Lincoln Memorial for the March on Washington for Jobs and Freedom.
 Watch Martin Luther King Jr.’s iconic “I Have a Dream” speech, with annotations from John Avlon about the reverend’s allusions and the context of his words.
 Press play on the video below to begin.

 David Cameron hiring the head of Obama’s reelection campaign is a coup in large part because it highlights the fact the Third Way is alive and well, writes John Avlon, and can translate to Election Day support.